AlePuglisi/navigation-learning/nav2-course/README.md

     # Terminal
     . /usr/share/gazebo/setup.sh
     ```
-    and then, launch again gazebo, if now the problem is fixed, add that line to your bashrc.<br/>
+    Launch Gazebo again, if now the problem is fixed, add that line to your bashrc. <br/>

-    Another possible solution is to source Gazebo setup.bash:
+    Another possible solution is to source the Gazebo setup.bash:
      ```bash
      # Terminal
      source /usr/share/gazebo/setup.bash
      ```
-     Again, if this solve the issue, add that line to your bashrc.<br/>
+     Again, if this solves the issue, add that line to your bashrc.<br/>

 2) **Navigation**:<br/>
    This fix is needed for [Section 4](https://github.com/AlePuglisi/navigation-learning/tree/main/nav2-course/4-navigate) on Navigation with Nav2.<br/>
    If launching ``turtlebot3_navigation2 navigation2.launch.py <args>``, the map is not uploaded in Rviz2, follow this 2 steps:<br/>